jarvissuperuser/hc_web/README.md

 ### using the app

-issuetypes are defined primarily into 2, Tasks and SubTasks.
+issuetypes are defined primarily into 3 which are Tasks, SubTasks and Tasks with out Points allocated.

 additional filter include Progress Statuses